What is Clary Sage Essential Oil Used For? Is There a Difference Between Sage Oils?

-Learning about essential oils can get confusing – especially when your oils have similar names.
-Take Clary Sage and Sage Dalmatian for example.
-Both oils have similar common names and botanical names.
-Are these oils so similar that they can be used interchangeably, or so different that the only thing they have in common is their names?
+Learning about essential oils can be confusing, especially when oils have similar names.
+Take Clary Sage and Sage Dalmatian, for example.
+Both oils have common names and botanical names that seem alike.
+But are they interchangeable, or are their similarities only in name?

-Aromatherapy users aside, what do most people know about Sage and Clary Sage?
-For starters, many know that Sage is an edible herb used in cooking and that it’s used in sageing rituals.
-In American culture, Clary Sage is a comparatively lesser known edible herb that’s also used in cooking and has been used as a natural medicine since antiquity.
+When it comes to aromatherapy, Sage and Clary Sage are popular choices, but what do most people really know about them?
+For starters, many are aware that Sage is an edible herb commonly used in cooking and smudging rituals.
+In contrast, Clary Sage is a comparatively lesser-known herb in American culture.
+It is also edible and has been used as a natural medicine since antiquity.

-Fast forward to today’s day and age, how do we commonly use these herbs and how do they compare?
+Fast forward to today, how do we commonly use these herbal oils, and how do they compare?
 Let’s dive in.

 Origin: Greece